temporalio/documentation/blog/2021-04-30-descript-case-study.md

 ## To code or not to code

 This homegrown system was sufficient to get going, but as Descript scaled up, they quickly realized that they wanted an orchestration engine built for this job.
-The most important features they needed were testing, debugging, monitoring, and scalability.
+The most important features they needed were **testing, debugging, monitoring, and scalability**.

-The team evaluated a number of workflow orchestration tools, including Argo Workflows.
+The team evaluated a number of workflow orchestration tools, including [Argo Workflows](https://argoproj.github.io/projects/argo/).
 However they soon realized that they strongly preferred the "Workflow-as-Code" approach of Temporal.
 Descript wanted to write, test, deploy and version control workflows with the exact same languages and tools used in the rest of their stack.
 This ability to model complex dependencies and error handling as idiomatic Go code was a better fit than simple JSON/YAML DSL's, particularly for local debugging and production monitoring.
 They also had scalability and latency concerns with Argo, because it was designed for CI/CD workloads so that each activity requires starting up a Kubernetes pod.
 Descript's data pipeline needs would involve spinning up thousands of pods, making that a nonstarter.

 > "It was a game changing revelation - **Temporal gave us the ability to test our workflows with unit tests**, basically just writing code instead of writing JSON or YAML, which are completely untestable."